Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Fats: Add 1-2 Tbsp extra-virgin olive oil and/or a small handful of nuts/seeds to meals for staying power.

-Hydration with meals: 8–16 oz water/unsweetened tea around meals helps viscous fibers “gel” and do their job.
+Hydration with meals: 8-16 oz water or unsweetened tea around meals helps viscous fibers gel and do their job.

-Eating order (when practical): Veggies → protein/fat → starch; if that’s awkward socially, keep the pattern over the day instead of forcing it at one meal.
+Eating order (when practical): Veggies, then protein/fat, then starch.
+If that's awkward socially, keep the pattern over the course of the day instead of forcing it at one meal.
+Our breakdown of meal sequencing for satiety and blood sugar covers the research behind food order in more depth.

 Two-Week Fiber Ramp (GI-Friendly)